Vox

 Vox by Christina Dalcher

-Moral of the story: Women should blame religious conservatives for their problems.
+Moral of the story: Women should blame religious conservatives for all their problems.

-While Dread Nation was cashing in on social relevance, and Children of Blood and Bone was riding the success of Black Panther (although the hype surrounding it kind of hid that fact).
-Vox one-ups them by doing both at the same time.
-Capitalizing on feminism, and unashamedly riding the success of The Handmaid’s Tale.
+While Dread Nation was cashing in on social commentary and Children of Blood and Bone was riding the wave of Black Panther’s success (although the hype surrounding it kind of hid that fact), Vox tries to outdo them by doing both at once: capitalizing on feminism while shamelessly piggybacking off The Handmaid’s Tale.

-When I explained the premise of Vox to a coworker of mine, even she said: “That’s the dumbest thing I’ve ever heard.”
+When I explained the premise of Vox to a coworker, her immediate response was: “That’s the dumbest thing I’ve ever heard.”

-Yep, a girl said that.
+Yes, a woman said that.
 Her exact words.

-...and that’s about as far as the story concept went.
-The author knew she wanted to write a story about women being oppressed, which is fine.
-But seriously?
-THAT’S what you came up with.
-This book would’ve been better off going with some Planet of the Apes style nonsense, where the protagonist finds herself in a new land where women aren’t just oppressed, but are full on enslaved.
-If anything it would’ve been more exciting.
+And… that’s about as far as the concept goes.
+The author clearly wanted to write about women being oppressed, fair enough.
+But this was the best idea you had?
+Honestly, a Planet of the Apes-style twist, where the protagonist stumbles into a society where women aren’t just oppressed but full on enslaved, would’ve been way more interesting and way less ridiculous.

-Also, a side-note that was just kind of bugging me: If the church, and/or a religious faction, were able to amass so much power as to be able to remove the constitutional rights of women, I’m pretty sure, of all things, South Park probably wouldn’t be around anymore.
+One more thing that was kind of bugging me: If the church (or any religious faction) were able to amass enough power to strip women of constitutional rights, I’m pretty sure, of all things, South Park probably wouldn’t be around anymore.

-Given the timeframe this book is coming out, I don’t doubt it will be a success.
+Given the current cultural climate, I don’t doubt Vox will be a success.
 But I do believe it will be for the wrong reasons.

 Previous